 Visiting Goldmyer requires a capable 4×4, a good sense of adventure, and advanced planning.
 Visitors are limited to 20 per day and reservations are required.
 Weekends and holidays can fill up months in advance.
 Oftentimes you can show up on a less busy weekday and get lucky, but the journey isn’t easy so I would highly recommend making a reservation.

-Reaching Goldmyer used to mean surviving a 16 mile bone-jarring, kidney-bruising drive on the rough and potholed Middle Fork Road to the Dingford Creek Trailhead.
-But ah progress.
-A paving project has now made the first 10 miles of this once great adventure a little less exciting.
+Reaching Goldmyer used to mean surviving a 16 mile bone-jarring, kidney-bruising drive on the rough and potholed Middle Fork Road to the Dingford Creek Trailhead, but alas, 10 miles of the road is now paved, making this once great adventure a little less exciting.
 Don’t be fooled though, once you pass the Middle Fork Campground, the remaining 6 miles of forest road to Dingford require high-clearance and during inclement weather, can be impassable.

 From the trailhead, Goldmyer is a 5 mile trek by bike or foot.
 If biking, I would recommend staying on the forest service road past the gate.
 On foot, you can either hike the road or take the more adventurous and scenic Middle Fork Trail from the Dingford parking lot.
 The trail winds through gorgeous old growth forest.
 Both routes are similar mileage and you can even go in one way and out the other for some variety.